 What We’re Doing About it

 Surfrider Foundation has been tackling plastic pollution head on for over a decade.
-Through the programs discussed below, we encourage individuals, industry, and governments to protect our ocean, waves and beaches by moving away from single-use plastics.
+Through the programs discussed on our Rise Above Plastics page, we encourage individuals, industry, and governments to protect our ocean, waves and beaches by moving away from single-use plastics.